SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 Uploading Specimen Metadata
 -----------------------------------

 Populate the BOLD spreadsheet template with relevant voucher, taxonomy, and collection data from the GEOME FIMS.
+Alternatively, if wanting to isolate BOLD metadata upload to only samples that have passed QC in LIMS, follow the :ref:`Exporting_metadata-link` protocol to pull relevant data from passed LIMS sequences.

 If tissues/DNAs are stored in the SI Biorepository, add “Smithsonian Institution National Museum of Natural History” in the “Institution Storing” field.

-**Be aware that whatever value is listed in the Sample ID field in the BOLD metadata spreadsheet will be the “specimen_voucher” in the GenBank record.**
+**Be aware that whatever value is listed in the SAMPLEID field in the BOLD metadata spreadsheet will be the “specimen_voucher” in the GenBank record.**

 .. figure:: /images/BOLD_spreadsheet_sampleID.png
   :align: center
   :target: /en/latest/_images/BOLD_spreadsheet_sampleID.png

-To alter Sample ID after initial sample data upload, email support@boldsystems.org to request the current Sample ID change request table.
+To alter SAMPLEID after initial sample data upload, email support@boldsystems.org to request the current SAMPLEID change request table.

 Adding BOLD Process IDs to GEOME